Interview answer drill

 HighIntermediateJavascript

-Promises and async/await use the same async model, but production pitfalls show up in accidental serialization, missing cancellation, and error paths that escape the right boundary.
+Promises and async/await use the same async model, but production decisions are really about concurrency, stale-request cancellation, request identity, and error boundaries rather than syntax alone.

 Short version